Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Third-party verification of sustainability claims for products, operations, and facilities

-Requirements: Organizations seeking certification must undergo a comprehensive evaluation process, including data collection, an on-site assessment, and a final analysis to verify specific sustainability claims.
+What are the Requirements: Organizations seeking certification must undergo a comprehensive evaluation process, including data collection, an on-site assessment, and a final analysis to verify specific sustainability claims.
 The certification process is designed to be completed within 75 business days.

-Description: GreenCircle Certified provides unbiased third-party certification of sustainability claims, with the goal of enhancing transparency and credibility for businesses.
+What does it mean: GreenCircle Certified provides unbiased third-party certification of sustainability claims, with the goal of enhancing transparency and credibility for businesses.
 Their certifications cover various aspects, including product attributes, and operational practices.
 The label helps companies demonstrate genuine environmental responsibility.

 Link: GreenCircle Certified